facebook/zstd/lib/README.md

 - `legacy/` : source code to decompress previous versions of zstd, starting from `v0.1`.
               This module also depends on `common/` and `decompress/` .
-              Note that it's required to compile the library with `ZSTD_LEGACY_SUPPORT = 1` .
+              Library compilation must include directive `ZSTD_LEGACY_SUPPORT = 1` .
               The main API can be consulted in `legacy/zstd_legacy.h`.
-              Advanced API from each version can be found in its relevant header file.
+              Advanced API from each version can be found in their relevant header file.
-              For example, advanced API for version `v0.4` is in `zstd_v04.h` .
+              For example, advanced API for version `v0.4` is in `legacy/zstd_v04.h` .

-#### Streaming API
+#### Obsolete streaming API

+Streaming is now provided within `zstd.h`.
-Streaming is currently provided by `common/zbuff.h`.
+Older streaming API is still provided within `common/zbuff.h`.
+It is considered obsolete, and will be removed in a future version.
+Consider migrating towards newer streaming API.

 #### Miscellaneous